 Before we address how to increase milk supply, it’s useful to understand what causes low production in the first place.
-While only a small number of women experience breast milk supply issues, there are several factors that may cause a shortage.
+While only a small number of women experience breast milk production issues, there are several factors that may cause a shortage.

 Women who suffer from hormonal disorders, thyroid problems, or diabetes may have difficulty producing enough milk.
 Rare medical conditions, including mammary hypoplasia and insufficient glandular tissue (IGT), can also lead to low levels of milk production.
 Women who have had breast surgery or trauma may also have difficulty with lactation.

 If you’re worried about low breastmilk supply, talk to your pediatrician or a lactation consultant (known as an IBCLC).
 They can help identify the underlying cause of the issue and arrange a plan to address the problem.

 How to Increase Milk Supply

-Some home remedies are purported to increase breast milk production naturally.
-Known as galactogogues, these lactation boosters include things like lactation cookies, flaxseed, blessed thistle, fenugreek, and brewer’s yeast.
-Before using these herbs and galactagogues, it’s important to talk to your doctor to avoid problematic side effects.
+Some home remedies known as galactogogues are purported to increase breast milk production naturally.
+These lactation boosters include things like lactation cookies, flaxseed, blessed thistle, fenugreek, and brewer’s yeast.
+Before using these home remedies, it’s important to talk to your doctor to avoid problematic side effects.

 If your baby is having a hard time latching, milk production may decrease.
 You can work with a lactation consultant to get tips on how to improve your baby’s latch.
 This can improve milk flow and signal your body to produce more milk.
-You can also try to extend the length of your nursing sessions, which should be longer than five minutes.

 If your baby has a hard time latching or feeds infrequently, you can use a breast pump to empty the milk.
 The pump uses breast compressions to remove all the milk.

 One of the best ways to increase breast milk production is to make sure you aren’t suffering from dehydration.
 Remember, dehydration can dramatically decrease breast milk production.
 By staying hydrated and avoiding dehydration, your body will have the water and electrolytes it needs to build milk supply.

-In terms of how to increase milk supply, it’s vital to focus on dehydration.
+If you want to know how to increase milk supply, it’s vital to prevent dehydration.
 Dehydration can lead to a low milk supply, especially if you suffer from chronic dehydration.
 Unfortunately, studies show that almost 75% of Americans are chronically dehydrated.
 That means it’s incredibly important to manage your hydration levels.
-The first step is recognizing the signs of dehydration.

 Here are the most common signs of dehydration:

-Dry skin or dry mouth
+- Dry skin or dry mouth

-Decreased urination or dark urine
+- Decreased urination or dark urine

-Low blood pressure
+- Low blood pressure

 Another easy test for dehydration is called the skin turgor test.
 Pinch the skin on your knuckle and then let go.
 If you’re hydrated, the skin will snap back into place.
 If you’re dehydrated, the skin will suffer from decreased elasticity and take longer to return to its normal position.

 If you recognize the signs of dehydration, it’s important to act fast.
 Not only does dehydration impact milk production, but it can also be life-threatening if left untreated.

 Fight Dehydration With DripDrop ORS

-For cases of mild to moderate dehydration, DripDrop ORS is a fast, effective, and great-tasting remedy.
-The convenient packaging allows you to have DripDrop ORS when you need it, where you need it.
+For cases of mild to moderate dehydration, DripDrop is a fast, effective, and great-tasting remedy.
+Perfect for moms on the go, the convenient packaging allows you to hydrate when you need it, where you need it.